Why Does Cosmetic Surgery Cost So Much?

 1) Have Multiple Procedures Done Together

 If you are thinking of having more than one procedure done, such as a breast uplift and lower body lift, then there is a very good chance that you could get a discounted rate by having those procedures done together.
-This of course, is providing that your surgeon agrees to do both procedures at once, and that you are considered to be fit and healthy enough to withstand the stress of the two operations.

 The bulk of your savings will come from paying the preoperative and postoperative fees once, rather than paying them separately for each procedure done at a different time.

 Sometimes product manufacturers offer discounts on their products which practices then pass on to the customer.
-This is most likely to occur with facial filler products such as collagen or Botox injections.
+This is most likely to occur with facial filler products, such as collagen or Botox injections.

-Sometimes patients who are scheduled to have cosmetic surgery decide not to go ahead and drop off the waiting list.
+Sometimes patients who are scheduled to have surgery decide not to go ahead and drop off the waiting list.
 This may occur for financial reasons, medical reasons or simply because they changed their mind.

 If you are willing to step in at short notice, you may be able to negotiate a reduced rate.
 It is also worth mentioning to your surgeon that you are flexible on dates, as this may allow you to get booked in on a date that will be cheaper than other dates.